The Hike before the Hike: 6 NY/NJ Hiking Trails Accessible by Public Transportation

 Plan your return around sunset—the golden hour over the Hudson is magical.

-Pro tip: Sit strategically.
+Pro tip: Sit strategically on the Metro North.
 3-seaters on the way there, double seats on the way back—for maximum river and mountain views.

 The Trails & Details